 How To Prevent Stainless Steel Fasteners From Galling

-Use Different Alloy Grades Or Material Types.
+- Use Different Alloy Grades Or Material Types

 Engineering components made from austenitic stainless steel have a tendency to gall.
 Therefore mating them with a material which has a different hardness such as a Duplex Stainless Steel Nut, significantly reduces the chances of galling.

 For more information about crystalline structures of stainless steels, read our article: The Difference Between Ferritic Austenitic and Martensitic Stainless Steels.

-Slow Down The Tightening Speed.
+- Slow Down The Tightening Speed

-Using Hand Tools For Installation.
+- Using Hand Tools For Installation

-Ensure That The Threads Are Clean And Undamaged.
+- Ensure That The Threads Are Clean And Undamaged

 Damaged, rough or dirty threads are particularly prone to galling because the friction is increased during installation.

-Use Cold Rolled Components
+- Use Cold Rolled Components

 Cold rolled components are usually used for actuation applications, especially those that rely on the frequent movement of a Lead Screw.
-All of Accu’s Lead Screws are carefully cold rolled between dies to create a smooth surface to allow compatible Nuts to easily glide along the thread.
+Precision Lead Screws are carefully cold rolled between dies to create a smooth surface to allow compatible Nuts to easily glide along the thread.

-Purchasing Screws and other fasteners such as Nuts, Washers and Bolts from an ISO 9001 supplier helps to ensure the consistent quality of the threads.
+Purchasing Stainless Steel Screws and other fasteners such as Washers, Nuts and Bolts from an ISO 9001 supplier helps to ensure the consistent quality of the threads.
 Threads which are dirty, damaged or rough add friction which increases stainless steel galling.

 Our tutorial video, as found below and on the Accu YouTube channel, gives a brief overview of How To Avoid Thread Galling.